 So dear me,

 you’ve got this.

 I know it’s scary, and you hate change.
+It’s okay to be overwhelmed with everything right now.
 We both know that your goals may not align all the time with society’s norms, and that’s okay too.
 But, I believe in you, which means you believe in yourself and we are going to be fine.